 - Heat the oil in a large skillet.
 Add the onion and sauté over medium heat until translucent.
 Add the bell pepper and continue to sauté until the onion is golden.

-- Sauté, stirring frequently, until the mixture is hot and golden brown.
+- Add the potatoes, then sauté, stirring frequently, until the mixture is hot and golden brown.
 If it seems dry, add a small amount of water to the skillet.
 Season with paprika, salt, and pepper.
 Serve from the skillet.

 Nutrition data is an estimate and can vary depending on program used.